RustFields/rustfields.github.io/implementation/implementation-issues.md

 This error is thrown inside the `Nbr()` construct.
 As can be seen in the test code, nbr is called inside the foldhood and is part of the expression carried around as `expr()` parameter.

 The problem here is that one of the neighbors is not aligned and therefore, when Nbr tries to retrieve the value of the neighbor, it returns None.
-In Scala this error is catched with a `try-catch` construct, but in Rust this is not possible.
+In Scala this error is caught with a `try-catch` construct, but in Rust this is not possible.

 A possible solution is to change the `nbr` signature to return a `Result` (an existing Rust construct) which can be either be of type A or Error.
-Unfortunately, we ran out of hours to spend on the project and we couldn't implement this solution.
+Unfortunately, we ran out of hours to spend on the project, and we couldn't implement this solution.
-The test failing due to this problems can be found in the branch `issue/folded-eval`.
+The test failing due to those problems can be found in the branch `issue/folded-eval`.

 To conclude, the foldhood construct has been implemented in Rust.
 It works as intended except in the case in which one of the neighbors is not aligned to the expression called inside the foldhood.